Title: Patch Tagging Guidelines

 Introduction

 This is a proposal to formalize a set of meta-information to be embedded in patches applied to Debian packages.
-Most patch systems allow for a free-from description preceeding the content of the patch and the plan is to make use of that space to embed some structured content.
+Most patch systems allow for a free-from description preceding the content of the patch and the plan is to make use of that space to embed some structured content.

 Motivation